gawdot/numerical-practicum-chemical-engineers/README.md

 3. non-linear system solvers using derivative-based methods including techniques to compute the Jacobian: used in Poisson-Boltzmann equation;
 4. solving linear systems solvers using direct solution methods: used in data handling methods and large scale partial differential equation problems;

-### HW1: Part 2/4: Linear and Non-Linear Boundary Value Problems on the Interval
+### HW1: Part 1/4: Linear Boundary Value Problems on the Interval

 Assignment in various sections on solving boundary value problem numerically.
 1. Intro into this assignment - explain what the goals are;